bartdag/recodoc2/README.rst

   --url 'http://mail-archives.apache.org/mod_mbox/hc-httpclient-users/' --local

+Note that the ``syncer`` and ``parser`` parameters refer to the Python class responsible for crawling the channel (syncer) and generating a model from it (parser).

-Then, we get the table of contents.
+After you have created the channel structure, you need to retrieve the table of contents.
 This should not take long.

 ::